 Tiered care or continuing-care communities

 For seniors of adequate means who find independent living attractive but are uncertain about how long they may be able to remain independent, there is a high-end option.
 Some facilities begin with independent living for seniors but also offer higher tiers of care within the same environment, creating an option to age fully in place.
 As the resident’s need for greater assistance with medical conditions or the activities of daily life grows, services and care provided expand through assisted living to fully skilled nursing care.
 These communities typically charge the full fee that may be necessary to cover the highest level of care up front, as an entrance fee (in addition to monthly housing payments that may approach several thousand dollars).
-The entrance fee to continuing-care communities may be hundreds of thousands of dollars, depending on the part of the country one lives in—anywhere from $100,000 to $500,000—but the peace of mind this model provides is the reassurance that a move to such a facility will likely be the final move, allowing residents to truly settle in and get comfortable in their new home.
+The entrance fee to continuing-care communities may be hundreds of thousands of dollars, depending on the part of the country one lives in—anywhere from $30,000 to over $1,00,000—but the peace of mind this model provides is the reassurance that a move to such a facility will likely be the final move, allowing residents to truly settle in and get comfortable in their new home.

 Specialty retirement villages